wootencl/apidocs-v4/source/includes/_payers.md

 The Payers endpoint will be deprecated in v5.
 Use <a href="#trading-partners">Trading Partners</a> instead.
 </aside>

-The Payers resource provides access to PokitDok's collection of payer information.
+The Payers endpoint provides access to PokitDok's collection of payer information.

-Available Payer Endpoints:

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------